Goeppertia roseopicta

-Goeppertia roseopicta is a species of flowering plant in the arrowroot and prayer-plant family Marantaceae, native to northwestern Brazil's Amazonian basin.
-Oftentimes, it is marketed as a houseplant under its former generic name and synonym Calathea roseopicta.
+Description

+Calathea roseopicta.
 It is a clump-forming, evergreen perennial, growing to 50 cm, and is very similar in appearance to G. makoyana.
 The typical "wild-type", or "natural" form, has papery, ovate leaves of a pastel, seafoam-green hue, outlined with a dark-green edging and "painted" horizontally from the midribs with darker streaks; typical of other species in its family and genus, G. roseopicta features dark reddish, purplish backsides to its foliage, an evolutionary adaptation to growing in darkened or shaded areas on the forest floor, where adequate light reflection is required for photosynthesis.